Am I entitled to a lump sum on retirement?

 If you have separate benefits in the 1995 and/or 2008 sections and in the 2015 scheme, you are able to make separate decisions about the commutation of benefits.
 This does not apply when accessing benefits on the grounds of ill health retirement in England and Wales.

-This maximum amount available is 25% of the capital value of your benefits and can be estimated by multiplying your pension by 5.36.
+The maximum lump sum available is 25% of the capital value of your benefits (the tax free element is restricted to no more than £268,275 or any protected amount if greater) and can be estimated by multiplying your pension by 5.36.
 The automatic standard lump sum is included when calculating the 25% total available to you.

 For example, if you have a pension of £25,200 and a standard lump sum of £75,600, the lump sum could be maximised as follows: